infinite-ace/service-mesh/readme.md

 1) Automated Injection:

-You can set the `istio-injection=enabled` label on a namespace to have the istio side car automatically injected into any pod that gets created in the labelled namespace
+You can set the `istio-injection=enabled` label on a namespace to have the istio sidecar automatically injected into any pod that gets created in the labelled namespace

 This is a more permanent solution:
 Pods will need to be recreated for injection to occur